 Laboratory course to accompany BIO 2013.
 Experiments and other laboratory activities designed to illustrate or reinforce concepts taught in BIO 2013.
+Prerequisites: BIO 1113 or BIO 1143 OR an SAT score of at least 1000 or ACT equivalent.
 (Every Fall)